hipBali/mini-moon/doc/Preset-Format.md

 * `FM`  *(special modulator-only oscillator, no output)*

 > `OscillatorType::FM` is used solely to supply FM input to other oscillators and is excluded from the final audio mix.
+> `pulseWidthMod` is used in conjunction with `LFOAssignment::OscPWM` to control how strongly a given oscillator responds to LFO-based pulse width modulation.

 ---